michaelmika/react-native-get-ssaid/README.md

-# react-native-react-native-get-ssaid
+# react-native-get-ssaid

+Very simple Module to get the SSAID (or Android ID) on android.
+To read more about SSAID and the changes since android O refer to [this blogpost](https://android-developers.googleblog.com/2017/04/changes-to-device-identifiers-in.html).

 ## Getting started

-`$ npm install react-native-react-native-get-ssaid --save`
+`$ npm install react-native-get-ssaid --save`

 ### Mostly automatic installation

-`$ react-native link react-native-react-native-get-ssaid`
+`$ react-native link react-native-get-ssaid`

 ### Manual installation